pepperkit/git-hooks-maven-plugin/README.md

     └── system-test         # system tests
         └── resources       # system tests scenarios and pre-configured pom files needed for the tests
 ```

+More about pepperkit projects could be found on its website: https://pepperkit.github.io/